-You may notice an Parent Product Code field available in the Products table.
-This field will automatically populate with the parent product code when the child product is created using the Enable Options Inventory Control checkbox.
+You may notice a Parent Product Code field available in the Products table.
+This field will automatically populate with the parent product code when the child product is created using the Enable Options Inventory Control check box.
 It cannot be used to retroactively apply a child product to a parent product, because the system will not know which Options combinations should match with which child products.

 Reassigning Inventory Control Grid OrderBy

 By default, options will appear in the dropdown on the product detail page in alphabetical order.
 This works well for options like Color, but for size options, you probably don't want Small to appear after Medium.